Cumulocity-IoT/apama-streaming-analytics-docker-samples/applications/Queries/README.md

 temperature has been identified.

 ## BEFORE YOU START
+**NOTE** At the time of writing, this sample does not work on the Azure platform.
+Azure uses Docker version 17.04 and kubernetes version 1.7.9 which do not provide some of the capabilities required. **The sample has been tested against private installations using docker 17.12+ and Kubernetes 1.8+.**

 The Sample requires a base image for Apama, Terracotta DB Server and the Terracotta cluster-tool.
 You have several options for Apama and these are detailed below.